Esmail-Jawabreh/Practicing-On-DataStructures-And-Algorithms/README.md

 <br>
 <br>

-### Why are Data Structures and Algorithms important?
+### Why are Data Structures and Algorithms important ?

 #### Data structures allow us to organize and store data, while algorithms allow us to process that data in a meaningful way.
 #### Data structures and algorithms (DSA) goes through solutions to standard problems in detail and gives you an insight into how efficient it is to use each one of them.